 Identifying Campaign Themes

 Rather than creating a piece of ad-hoc, one-off content quickly in the hope of mediocre results, think about how your content fits into your campaign themes.
 Hopefully you have some campaign themes defined.
-If you don’t know how to create marketing campaigns with focused messages and themes, you can check out this checklist.

 Once you know what themes your content will fit into, you can make sure that it is tailored for the message and persona associated with that campaign.
 This way, you will have a series of content pieces that you can use to nurture your customers.
 You can then take advantage of the psychology of repetition to gain traction in the market place.